ramon-garcia-sp/discovery/README.md

 ## How to test using docker?
-Docker compose seems the way to go, it is ugly to make it run but it runs after all.
+Docker compose seems the way to go, it is ugly hackish, but it runs after all.
 To make it work:

-1. In infra (`cd infra`), run `mkdir_base.sh`
+1. In infra (`cd infra`), run `./mkdir_base.sh`
-2. Copy your dag to the `Aifrlow/dags` directory
+2. Copy your dag to the `Airflow/dags` directory
 3. Run: `docker-compose up -d`

+This will setup all the infra you need, however, you need still to configure your consumer and service to get them to collaborate with the infra you just provisioned.
+Update your db settings and your API keys both for github and airflow if you plan on using airflow keys.